-• Supply Gap Criteria - Over the next five years, there is projected to be 6,290 middleskill logistics and material distribution jobs available annually in the region due to new job growth and replacements, which is more than the 344 awards conferred annually by educational institutions in the region.

-- Living Wage Criteria Within Orange County, the majority (95%) of annual job openings for the middle-skill logistics and material distribution occupations in this report have entry-level wages above the county's living wage (\$17.36/hour).1 - Educational Criteria Within the LA/OC region, 86% of the annual job openings for middle-skill occupations related to logistics and material distribution typically require a high school diploma. - However, the national-level educational attainment data indicates between 36.3% and 46.0% of workers in these middle-skill occupations have completed some college or an associate degree.
+- Supply Gap Criteria Over the next five years, there is projected to be 6,290 middleskill jobs available annually in the region due to new job growth and replacements, which is more than the 834 awards conferred annually by educational institutions in the region. - Living Wage Criteria In Los Angeles County, the five middle-skill occupations in this report have entry-level wages above the county's living wage (\$15.04/hour). - Educational Criteria Within the LA/OC region, 86% of the annual job openings for middle-skill occupations in this report typically require a high school diploma. - National-level educational attainment data indicates between 36% and 46% of workers in these middle-skill occupations have completed some college or an associate degree.